Shafqat Amanat Ali: 2017: Return to Coke Studio

-In 2017, after a long hiatus from Coke Studio Pakistan, Ali appeared again in Season 10 and performed several songs: "Allahu Akbar" (a traditional hamd written, composed, and directed by Shuja Haider) and "Maula Tera Noor" and "Bol" (both composed by Shani Arshad).
+In 2017, after a long hiatus from Coke Studio, Ali appeared again in Season 10 and performed several songs: "Allahu Akbar" (a traditional hamd written, composed, and directed by Shuja Haider) and "Maula Tera Noor" and "Bol" (both composed by Shani Arshad).
 Ali sang "Bol" as a musical tribute to eminent Pakistani poet Faiz Ahmed Faiz, and received particular praise and critical acclaim for his dynamic vocal performance and versatility in "Allahu Akbar."
 He also sang the national anthem of Pakistan in the same season, along with Rahat Fateh Ali Khan, Ali Sethi, Aima Baig, Quartulain Balouch, Shuja Haider, Sahir Ali Bagga, and Ahmed Jahanzeb among others.
 All four songs were produced by Strings.
 Reflecting on the legacy of Coke Studio Pakistan and his own contributions to it, Ali remarked: "Coke Studio has played a big part in promoting Pakistani music globally.
 They've managed to bring our forte and our specialty to attention; these are the sounds that make Pakistani music different."

-2019: Work with United Nations Pakistan
+2018–2019: Notable performances and work with United Nations Pakistan

+On the occasion of Mahatma Gandhi's 150th birth anniversary in October 2018, the Indian Ministry of External Affairs commissioned and released a medley of Gandhi's favourite bhajan, "Vaishnava Jana To," featuring 124 artistes from 124 countries.
+Ali represented Pakistan in the medley, paying homage to Gandhi, and stated: "this is a gesture of peace and the first step towards dialogue for peace.
+There are a lot of people...working for peace in both the countries because, at the end of the day, war doesn't do good to any country.
+I thought this is going to be a good way to melt [the] ice between both the countries."